mconf/bigbluebutton-api-js/README.md

                            "8cd8ef52e8e101574e400365b55e11a6", "03b07")

 # A hash of parameters.
-# The parameter names are the same names BigBlueButton expects to
-# receive in the API calls.
-The lib will make sure that, for each
+# The parameter names are the same names BigBlueButton expects to receive in the API calls.
-# API call, only the parameters it support will be used.
+# The lib will make sure that, for each API call, only the parameters supported will be used.
 params =
   name: "random-9998650"
   meetingID: "random-9998650"
   moderatorPW: "mp"
   attendeePW: "ap"
+  password: "mp" # usually equals "moderatorPW"
   welcome: "<br>Welcome to <b>%%CONFNAME%%</b>!"
-  attendeePW: "ap"
   fullName: "User 8584148"
-  meetingID: "random-9998650"
-  moderatorPW: "mp"
-  password: "mp"
   publish: false
   random: "416074726"
   record: false
   recordID: "random-9998650"
   voiceBridge: "75858"
+  meta_anything: "My Meta Parameter"
-urls = api.getUrls(params)
+  custom_customParameter: "Will be passed as 'customParameter' to all calls" urls = api.getUrls(params)

 # Will return an object with all URLs, similar to: